istudyatuni/ow-tracker/README.md

 ## Contributing

-If you notice that your save not rendered correctly, please leave a comment in [this issue](https://github.com/istudyatuni/ow-tracker/issues/1)
+If you notice that your save is not rendered correctly, please leave a comment in [this issue](https://github.com/istudyatuni/ow-tracker/issues/1)

+## Acknowledgements

+- Images and cards positions are taken from [outerwilds.ventures](https://outerwilds.ventures)